storyfeet/dugi_bialan/content/grammar.md

 * ga-(vo-ezan) : Wolf-coloured

 ### The Pronoun "is"

 "is" is the general pronoun for anyone or anything in a previous sentence.
 It is always followed a clarifying word disambiguate.
 The clarifier doesn't have to be first/main word, just the least ambiguous.

-* is-is : he/she/they : the least specific pronoun possible
+#### Simple clarifiers

 * is-mudei : they : the group of people
 * is-muli : they all
-* is-mi : mine
 * is-zan : this/these person(s)
 * is-leli : The small one

+#### General It*

+The general it of being, such as "It's raining" "It's dark" "there is" "It is required"

+* is-is : it / the sky / the world / generic it

+#### Possesive instances

+"Mine", as opposed to "My thing".
+Does not need an object specified as conversation already implies that.

+* is-mi : mine
+* is-vin : Yours
-* is-bagi : his/her/theirs // belonging to the subject
+* is-bagi : his/her/theirs / belonging to the subject

 ### Colours with "ga"